Apple iPhone 14 vs Google Pixel 7a

 Which one is better?

-The Google Pixel 7a is the better buy for most people - its 64MP camera crushes the Apple iPhone 14's 12MP.
-That said, grab the iPhone 14 if you want a more established ecosystem and seamless integration with other Apple devices.
+The Google Pixel 7a is the better buy for most people - its 64MP camera crushes the iPhone 14's 12MP.
+That said, grab the iPhone 14 if you prefer the iOS ecosystem and want a lighter phone at 6.07oz.

 Who should buy each?

-Choose the Apple iPhone 14 if: you prefer a lightweight phone at 6.07oz, you value the iOS ecosystem, or you want guaranteed software updates for 5 years.
+Choose the Apple iPhone 14 if: you want a lightweight phone at 6.07oz, you prefer iOS over Android, or you need reliable software support for 6+ years.

 Conclusion